RICS SURVEYS

 Choose the right survey for you

 Our team of fully qualified and accredited RICS Surveyors will be able to advise you on the best choice of survey for you, and we fully understand the peace of mind that comes from knowing exactly what you’re buying.
+When choosing a property surveyor, it is important to select a qualified local surveyor who has in-depth knowledge of the area.

 At Robinson Elliott Surveyors, we go above and beyond when carrying out our RICS surveys, providing comprehensive information on the condition of your property.
-All observations and assessments are thoroughly explained, our colour-coded system makes your report easy to read at a glance, and we’ll never use complicated jargon.
+All observations and assessments are thoroughly explained, our colour-coded system makes your report easy to read at a glance, and we’’ll never use complicated jargon.

 How to read our RICS Surveys